Learn about Inland Rail in your area

 About Inland Rail Pty Ltd

-The sections between Beveridge in Victoria and Parkes in New South Wales are prioritised for completion in 2027.
+The sections between Beveridge in Victoria and Parkes in New South Wales are prioritised for completion by the end of 2027.

 Beveridge to Albury